KazMalhotra/usefulfuctions/README.md

 # UsefulFuctions
-A bunch of functions in different languages. (currently only python and js)
+A bunch of functions in different languages.